-Financial assets and financial liabilities are measured at fair value through profit or loss (FVTPL) if they are held for trading.
+Financial assets and financial liabilities are measured at FVTPL if they are held for trading.
 Under IFRS 9, a financial asset or a financial liability is defined as "held for trading" if it is acquired or incurred principally for the purpose of selling or repurchasing it in the near term, or forms part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of short-term profit taking or it is a derivative.
-However, such financial instruments are used by the Company predominantly in connection with its "client-driven" market-making and/or for hedging certain assets, liabilities, positions, cash flows or anticipated transactions (i.e. risk management activities).
+However, such financial instruments are used by the Company predominantly in connection with its client-driven market-making and/or for hedging certain assets, liabilities, positions, cash flows or anticipated transactions (i.e. risk management activities).
 Financial assets and financial liabilities held for trading comprise both debt and equity securities, loans and derivatives and the related are unrealised gains and losses.